lucasdietrich/lucasdietrich/detailled.md

-Hi, my name is Lucas, I'm 25 years old, I'm an embedded software engineer, working for Actimage GmbH since end of 2020.
-You can find on my GitHub most of my personnals projects related to embedded.
-Some are PoC, others are unachieved (yet) projects and others should even work !
-And somehow documentated. 😃
+Hi, my name is Lucas, I'm 26.
+I graduated from the INSA Toulouse two years ago and I'm passionate about embedded systems (to stay vague) and physics.
+Please find bellow few of my ES projects I'm working on. 😃

+Please be critical with my work and tell me what I'm doing bad, I'm still a beginner and I want to improve myself (in coding but also in architectures/solutions/communication/ideas...).
+And I need other people, at least, to write what they think about my work.
+So if anyone passes by here, don't hesitate.
+Thank you.

 # Projects

+Some are PoC, others are unachieved (yet) projects and latest should even work !
+And somehow documentated.

 - **On AVR architecture µC** :
     - [AVRTOS](https://github.com/lucasdietrich/AVRTOS#readme) : RTOS attempt for AVR 8bits microcontrollers: Multithreading (coop/prempt), scheduler, mutex, and more ...
 Compatible with (most of) AVR Arduino boards !